 A catchy term, coined only a few years ago by Ida Tin, founder of the period-tracking app Clue, Femtech refers to technology for improving the health and wellbeing

 of women and people experiencing similar problems.
-Femtech products and tools include not only period trackers but also pelvic-floor exercisers, app-enabled sex toys, tampon alternatives, birth control apps, and other categories.
+Femtech apps, products, and tools include not only period trackers but also pelvic-floor exercisers, sex toys, telemedicine platforms, tampon alternatives, birth control apps, and other categories.

-“That’s a big thing. … investors can say, 'I have four femtech companies in my portfolio' instead of 'I have a company for women peeing in their pants,” Ida Tin told
+“That’s a big thing. … investors can say, 'I have four femtech companies in my portfolio' instead of 'I have a company for women peeing in their pants,” the Clue CEO told

 the crowd at a Geekettes event, explaining the need to categorize the industry.